 Color Management Best Practices

 Set your working space and profile

-Since the default color space of the web is sRGB, it stands to reason that your visual assets should be created in sRGB as well.
-With that in mind, you should ensure that your design tool of choice is set to the sRGB color space and that new documents are assigned an sRGB profile.
+Since the default color space of the web is sRGB, it stands to reason that your visual assets should also be created in sRGB.
+With that in mind, you should ensure that your design tool is set to the sRGB color space and that new documents are assigned an sRGB profile.

 Your RGB working space should be set to sRGB.
 Additionally, you can update your color management policies to turn off preserving embedded profiles.
 That way, imported assets will default to the sRGB profile.

 Update your monitor

 While most design tools default to the sRGB space, your monitor may not.
 That means that even if your assets are set to sRGB, they may not appear how others will see them if your monitor is not set correctly.

 Monitors come out of the box with custom color settings that often need to be adjusted.
 How you update these settings will depend on your monitor or operating system.